dlstreamer/pipeline-server/samples/edgex_bridge/README.md

    ./docker/build.sh
    ```

    > NOTE: This also generates the needed EdgeX resources to augment the `./edgex` project subfolder located on your host (created in step 2).
 To do this the build script has invoked the [edgex_bridge.py](./edgex_bridge.md) entrypoint, passing in the `--generate` parameter.
-In this way, the sample will inform EdgeX to listen for VA Serving events as they are emitted to the MQTT broker.
+In this way, the sample will inform EdgeX to listen for Pipeline Server events as they are emitted to the MQTT broker.

    Default values are applied for a single microservice to start you off with entrypoint parameters available for your expansion.
 You may expand on this example later by creating distinctly named microservices that each run a custom pipeline, or opt to dynamically handle other conditional workloads and use cases.